All Episodes

 It's not governed by and for the American people or what have you.

-But as the journal writes a Gordon Crowfit's piece, before Mr. de Blasio could return from Rome, he learned that people really don't like when politicians try to take away their favorite app for getting around the government's taxi cartel.
+But as the journal writes at Gordon Krovitz piece, before Mr. de Blasio could return from Rome, he learned that people really don't like when politicians try to take away their favorite app for getting around the government's taxi cartel.

-De Blasio was forced to drop his plan to limit Uber to a 1% annual increase in cars far below the uh the current rate.
+De Blasio was forced to drop his plan to limit Uber to a 1% annual increase in cars far below the current rate.

-Now, it's hard to say, I'm reading from the piece here in the Wall Street Journal.
+Now, it's hard to see, I'm reading from the piece here in the Wall Street Journal.

 It's hard to see why de Blasio thought this would be good politics.